johnwry/dm2/markdown/colossians/colossians.md

     your mind.

 <strong>The Adequacy of Christ</strong>– Do you believe that Christ is adequate?
 Are you convinced that Jesus Christ is sufficient for all your spiritual needs?
-Is Jesus Christ<strong><em>part</em></strong> of the answer or is He    <strong><em>the</em></strong> answer itself?
+Is Jesus Christ<strong>* part* </strong> of the answer or is He    <strong>* the* </strong> answer itself?
 Do you find yourself looking to religious activities like fasting, deeper devotion or penance to keep you in line spiritually?
 What influence does modern-day secular philosophy have on your mind?
 In the book of Colossians you will learn that nothing can ever replace Jesus Christ in meeting your spiritual needs.
 While many Christians believe that Christ is good for their lives, they are not quite convinced He is enough.

 Colossians exalts Jesus Christ and shows that anything that takes you away from a dependence on Him is illegitimate.